ngsankha/ngsankha.github.io/about.md

 Previously, I used to work at [BrowserStack](https://www.browserstack.com) where I helped build large scale testing infrastructure for apps and websites.
 I also used to contribute to [SpiderMonkey](https://spidermonkey.dev/) - Mozilla Firefox's JavaScript engine.

+<i class="fa fa-star"></i>
+**I am joining the [University of Kansas EECS Department](https://eecs.ku.edu/) as an Assistant Professor in Fall 2023.
+If you are interested in working with me as a PhD student, feel free to send me an email!**

 ---
 ### News